JetBrains/lincheck/docs/topics/operation-arguments.md

 }
 ```

-Consider testing concurrent execution of `add(key, value)` and `get(key)` operations.
-The incorrect interleaving is more
+Is this `MultiMap` implementation linearizable?
+If not, an incorrect interleaving is more likely to be detected
-likely to be detected if you increase the contention by accessing a small range of keys.
+when accessing a small range of keys, thus, increasing the possibility to process the same key concurrently.

 For this, configure the generator for a `key: Int` parameter: